am-eskandari/1800_DTC08/README.md

 This browser based web application to ...
 <<<<<<< HEAD
-This is Daniel and I'm excited about this project because I like working in teams I am Amir Eskandari and I am very excited about this project because...
+This is Daniel and I'm excited about this project because I like working in teams.
+I am Amir Eskandari and I am very excited about this project because...

 =======